 Publications

-Church Bells of Derbyshire (George A Dawson & Patricia A M Halls)
+Church Bells of Derbyshire (George A Dawson and Patricia A M Halls)

 Part 1.
 Aldercar to Duffield